The 30 Percent Rule for Home Renovations

 Kitchens are often the biggest remodeling project homeowners take on.
 They are also one of the best investments you can make.

-According to the 2025 Cost vs. Value Report, a minor kitchen remodel now returns an impressive 113% ROI nationally.
+According to the 2025 Cost vs. Value Report, a minor kitchen remodel now returns about 113 percent of its cost nationally, making it one of the highest-ROI interior projects you can do.
 That means for every dollar you spend, you could get more than a dollar back in added home value.
-Major kitchen remodels return less, around 50 to 60%, because the higher price tag is harder to recoup.
+Major kitchen remodels return significantly less — typically 40 to 50 percent for a midrange major remodel — because the higher price tag is harder to recoup at resale.

 Should You Spend 30% of Your Home Value on a Kitchen?